mahesh-jangid/UsersListingProgram/README.md

 - [ ] Add unit and integration tests
 - [ ] Implement virtual scrolling for better performance with large lists

-## 📝 License

-This project is private and proprietary.

-## 👨‍💻 Development Notes

-- The application uses Vite for fast development and optimized production builds
-- Redux DevTools Extension is configured for debugging state management
-- The project follows React best practices and modern JavaScript (ES6+) syntax
-- All API calls are handled through Redux thunks for better error handling and state management

-## 🤝 Contributing

-This is a private project.
-For questions or suggestions, please contact the project maintainer.

----

-**Built with ❤️ using React, Redux, and Material-UI**